 Or try this blog site through a search engine once every month or two, if you prefer; since the postings are only about twice a month, you won’t have to do much reading to catch up — assuming you want to catch up.
 A recommended search terms set is: Bob Litton/The Vanity Mirror.
 (Don’t use “Vanity Mirror” by itself; that phrase will summon up page after page after page of ads and discussions about mirrors.)

-Litton disables the “Comments” box on most of his older blog posts because he got tired of erasing spam, having had to delete 630 of them, and receiving only one genuine “comment” from a friend.
-If you have some simple compliment or thoughtful criticism that might help improve his blog, then send a brief, cogent email to him at email@example.com.
+If you have some simple compliment or thoughtful criticism that might help improve this blog, then send a brief, cogent email to firstname.lastname@example.org.